auroris/City-of-Heroes-Account-Portal/README.md

 # Customization

 Website content can be found in the `\templates` directory.
 You will need to customize

 * `page-index.phtml`
-* `template-menu.phtml` and
 * `block-client-download.phtml`

 # Support